 The National Building Museum’s Education Department seeks interns who are interested in learning about museum education program development and working with youth.
 Interns will work with Investigating Where We Live, a summer program that offers teens hands-on opportunities to learn about the history and culture of Washington, D.C.
 Program interns work directly with Museum staff to help participants develop their skills in a variety of creative mediums, exhibition design, and collaboration.
 Interns will gain experience in museum education theories and practices, project management, and program planning and evaluation.
 Internships with Investigating Where We Live are directly supervised by the Director of Community Engagement.

 - Developing skills in planning, prototyping, teaching, and evaluating educational experiences for youth by assisting a Museum Teacher in creating weekly plans, excursions, and group discussion topics for a team of approximately 10–12 teenagers

 - Developing skills in exhibition development, design, and installation by assisting the Director of Community Engagement in planning gallery space and associated graphic design elements

 - Sharing daily happenings and documentation of the program through photography, video, and social media platform

-- Guide participants in learning about photography, creative writing, exhibition design, critical thinking, creativity, and teamwork.
+- Sharing knowledge and skills in photography, art-making, creative writing, exhibition design, critical thinking, creativity, and/or teamwork with participants

-- Knowledge of at least one of the following fields: D.C. history, historical events of 1968, photography, fine arts, design, art history, curating, exhibition development or design, the design process, the built environment, and/or museum education a plus.
+- Knowledge of or experience in at least one of the following fields: landscape architecture, community design, parks and public space, place-making, D.C. history, photography, fine arts, design, art history, curating, exhibition development or design, the design process, or the built environment.